Broadcom Corporation

+Founded in 1991 by a professor-student pair Henry Samueli and Henry Nicholas from the University of California, Los Angeles, the company moved from its Westwood, Los Angeles, office to Irvine, California, in 1995.
+Broadcom became a public company three years later with a listing on the Nasdaq.
+The company was known for its aggressive acquisition strategy, which led to significant growth and market share.

 History

 Founding and growth

 Broadcom Corporation was founded by professor-student pair Henry Samueli and Henry Nicholas from UCLA in 1991.
-In 1995 the company moved from its Westwood, Los Angeles office to Irvine, California.
+In 1995 the company moved from its Westwood, Los Angeles, office to Irvine, California.
 In 1998, Broadcom became a public company on the NASDAQ exchange (ticker symbol: BRCM) and employs about 11,750 people worldwide in more than 15 countries.

 Broadcom Corporation acquired ServerWorks Corporation, a maker of chipsets for IA-32-based servers, in 2001 for $957 million.
 This acquisition was one in a string of purchases of companies by Broadcom in the beginning of the 2000s.
 Unlike the others, which were struggling start-ups, ServerWorks was revenue-generating and profitable.

 In 2012, Broadcom's total revenue was $8.01 billion.
 As of 2011, Broadcom was among Gartner's Top 10 Semiconductor Vendors by revenue.
 Broadcom first landed on the Fortune 500 in 2009, and climbed to spot #327 in 2013.